 There is uncertainty regarding the U.S. federal income tax consequences of an investment in the notes due to the lack of governing authority.
 You should review carefully the section entitled "Material U.S. Federal Income Tax Consequences," and in particular the subsection thereof entitled "Tax Consequences to U.S. Holders - Notes with a Term of More than One Year - Notes Treated as Contingent Payment Debt Instruments" in the accompanying product supplement no. 3-II.
 Notwithstanding that the notes do not provide for the full repayment of their principal amount at or prior to maturity, our special tax counsel, Davis Polk & Wardwell LLP, is of the opinion that the notes should be treated for U.S. federal income tax purposes as debt instruments.
 Based on current market conditions, we intend to treat the notes for U.S. federal income tax purposes as "contingent payment debt instruments."
 Assuming this treatment is respected, as discussed in that subsection, unlike a traditional debt instrument that provides for periodic payments of interest at a single fixed rate, with respect to which a cash-method investor generally recognizes income only upon receipt of stated interest, you generally will be required to accrue original issue discount ("OID") on your notes in each taxable year at the "comparable yield," as determined by us, although we will not make any payment with respect to the notes until maturity.
-Upon sale or exchange (including at maturity), you will recognize taxable income or loss equal to the difference between the amount received from the sale or exchange and your adjusted basis in the note, which generally will be and any loss to the extent of previous interest inclusions, and the balance as capital loss.
+Upon sale or exchange (including at maturity), you will recognize taxable income or loss equal to the difference between the amount received from the sale or exchange and your adjusted basis in the note, which generally will equal the cost thereof, increased by the amount of OID you have accrued in respect of the note.
+You generally must treat any income as interest income and any loss as ordinary loss to the extent of previous interest inclusions, and the balance as capital loss.
 The deductibility of capital losses is subject to limitations.
-Special rules may apply if the amount payable at maturity is treated as becoming fixed prior to maturity.
-You should consult your tax adviser concerning the application of theser rules.
-The discussions herein and in the accompanying produc purchasers of notes at their issue price should consult their tax advisers with respect to the tax consequences of an investment in notes, including the treatment of the difference, if any, between the basis in their notes and the notes' adjusted issue price.
+Special rules may apply if the amount payable at maturity is treated as be purchasers of notes at their issue price should consult their tax advisers with respect to the tax consequences of an investment in notes, including the treatment of the difference, if any, between the basis in their notes and the notes' adjusted issue price.

-Capped Notes Linked to the Least Performing of the Dow Jones Industrial AverageTM, the NASDAQ-100 Index[®] and the Russell 2000[®] Index
+Capped Notes Linked to the Least Performing of the Dow Jones Industrial Average TM , the NASDAQ-100 Index $^{\$}$ and the Russell 2000 $^{\$}$ Index